K8Lowry/ITP/Final/READMEfinal.md

 ### Final Notes
 I really had a blast with the "past" page and finding all the random times I've performed in the past few years.
 Best part?
 THATS NOT ALL OF THEM.
 This project definitely taught me a lot about the .css files and how well it works together once it actually works right.
 I would totally use this in the future if I could get my pages to connect right.

+Even with all of the flukes and flaws I made, I'm still a kinda proud of what I've accomplished in this class and for persevering through it.
+I spent a good chunk of the semester feeling behind and lost due to not being an EPD major who knows anything about coding, but I chose to hang in there - and I'm glad I did.
+I really enjoyed this class, and I enjoyed having Dr. Rome again for class.
+To Dr. Rome, best of luck to you in Belfast.
+You are going to do great things, and inspire so many people.
+I wish you all the best on your next chapter.

 ### Thank You!!